AngGermaine/x86-to-C-interface/README.md

 ---

 ### Short Observation
-Each kernel's execution time increases linearly with the memory requirements, which scale based on the number of vector elements.
+Each kernel's execution time scales linearly based on the size of the vector; the greater the size of the vector, the longer it takes to execute a kernel.
 It is also PC dependent, with execution times greatly reducing based on the amount of RAM available.

 ---